 Applicants must file a new FAFSA for each year of enrollment.
-Applicants can complete the FAFSA online at the following Internet address: http://fafsa.ed.gov.
+Applicants can complete the FAFSA online at the following Internet address: https://fafsa.gov/.

 Awards may vary from year to year based on changes in family circumstances and availability of funds.
 To be eligible for ongoing assistance, a student must continue to have demonstrated need and be maintaining satisfactory academic progress at UNCSA.
-A student is not eligible for financial assistance if he/she owes a refund of federal grant aid or is in default on a federal loan.
+A student is not eligible for financial assistance if a refund of federal grant aid is owed or the student is in default on a federal loan.